halfbeep/escrow/README.md

 ## escrow

-**escrow is 2 party holding contract for the transfer of Ether using a basic conduit to hold funds on behalf of both parties**
+**escrow is a bi-party holding contract for the transfer of eth using a basic conduit to hold funds on behalf of both parties**

 ````